An indirect computational procedure for receding horizon hybrid optimal control: Hybrid MPC Algorithm

 In the above equations, $D^T_x$ denotes the transpose of the Jacobian matrix with respect to $x$ which becomes the gradient column vector for scalar-valued functions.
-It is mentioned that the discrete input is not included explicitly in the version of the hybrid maximum principle in \cite{R:HO2}.
-However, insertion of the discrete input in the conditions is trivial since the discrete input affects the conditions indirectly through the discrete state which is assumed to be known and fixed in the Problem \ref{PB:2}.

-The conditions given in the Proposition \ref{TH:1} together with (\ref{E:2.1}), (\ref{E:2.2}), and (\ref{E:GB}) constitute a differential-algebraic system of equations that can be solved for $x$, $u$, and $t^s_i$ for $i\in[1..n-1]$ (in order to solve the Problem \ref{PB:2}).
-In general, the solution can be obtained by using the numerical methods developed for hybrid optimal control based on the maximum principle.
-However, the solution process becomes considerably easier for an important class of hybrid systems as explained in the next part.
+The conditions given in the Proposition~\ref{TH:1} together with (\ref{E:2.1}), (\ref{E:2.2}), and (\ref{E:GB}) constitute a differential-algebraic system of equations that can be solved for $x$, $u$, and $t^s_i$ for $i\in[1..n-1]$ (in order to solve the Problem~\ref{PB:2}).
+In general, the solution can be obtained by using the numerical methods for hybrid optimal control based on the HMP \cite{R:NM1, R:NM2, R:HO1}.
+However, the solution process becomes considerably easier for the class of affine hybrid systems as explained in the next part.

+\begin{remark} A special type of jump which is sometimes referred to as controlled switching \cite{R:HO1, R:HO2}, is when $G_{q,\sigma,q'}=\mathbb{R}^{n_x}$ for some $(q,\sigma,q')\in\Theta$.
+In this case, the controller is free to make the jump $(q,\sigma,q')$ at every time instant in which the discrete state is $q$ and the discrete input is $\sigma$.
+For this purpose, $g_{q,\sigma,q'}$ can be defined to be zero at every point such that (\ref{E:GB}) is always satisfied.
+In the case of affine hybrid systems, the matrices $M^x_{q,\sigma,q'}$ and $M^c_{q,\sigma,q'}$ in (\ref{E:AHS.2}) are set to zero matrices. \end{remark}